 Our main camera was the Sony FS700 with the Odyssey 7Q+ monitor/recorder.
 There’s a detailed list of most of the camera and lighting gear in my introduction post.

-We also filmed three aerial shots that used a Canon 5D MIII on a MoVI M5 gimbal and Freefly Cinestar-8 drone.
+Three aerial shots were filmed for Rauni that used a Canon 5D MIII on a MoVI M5 gimbal and Freefly Cinestar-8 drone.
 These were shot by Tuukka Ylönen and Jarkko Virtanen.
 Aerial shoots are something that really require loads of proper planning and experience.
 Although I knew this it was quite a surprise to me how difficult it actually is.
 You can’t fly if there’s even a little bit of rain, snow or if there’s too much wind.
 The drone was quite big but it seemed that it was still hard to control in the weather we had.
 We only ended up using one shot in the final film.
 Not because all the shots didn’t look good but because they didn’t really fit the story.

 Editing with Premiere Pro

 When we began filming Rauni I still had a PC laptop and had been editing with Sony Vegas Pro for over ten years.
 Starting this project I decided to buy a 27″ iMac.
-The main reason for moving to a mac environment was the fact that the professional world revolves around Prores codec and that works best in the Mac realm.
+The main reason for moving to a mac environment was the fact that the professional world revolves around Prores codec.
+This works best in the Mac realm.

 We also needed a large storage drive so we bought a Lacie 20TB Thunderbolt raid drive.
 I gave both Final Cut Pro X and Premiere Pro CC a try and decided to start editing with Premiere Pro.
 Main reason was I didn’t have the time to learn the drastically different interface that the FCP X uses and FCP X had had a lot of negative feedback at that time.
 Nowadays it looks really interesting and I’m planning on testing it on a real project at some point.

 I used one LUT (Arri – Alexa – SL), curves and basic color tools.
 The grade was very simple and I didn’t do any heavy looks.
 I’ve always enjoyed a more natural look for movies.
-There was one scene we had to do as day-for-night because we changed the order of a few scenes.
+There was one scene we needed to do as day-for-night because the order of a few scenes changed.
 That worked surprisingly well I must say.
 Again the quality of the material never let us down and I could adjust everything as much as I needed without seeing any ill effects on the images or deterioration of quality.

-I had very valuable lessons from Anssi Rautio and Sasu Riikonen who actually do grading more or less for a living and are way more experienced hen I am.
+I had very valuable lessons from Anssi Rautio and Sasu Riikonen.
+They actually do grading more or less for a living and are way more experienced than I am.
 On a suggestion from Anssi I installed a 6500K balanced led bulb in my workroom ceiling and behind the computer on a table lamp.
 That’s something I can actually recommend for everyone, it’s cheap and gives your room color temperature a more neutral tone.
 No matter if you draw, paint or do computer graphics I feel it’s a big help.

 Once I understood what’s going on I just decided I would not use the basic correction tool and used the curves tool instead for blacks and highlights.
 I will most likely do my next big projects color grading in Resolve; I’ve tried it a bit and it seems superior in many areas in comparison to Premiere Pro.
 Of course once you actually get down to serious work all programs have their quirks.